metamagic-games/dnd-homebrews/src/Races/Brood/Brood.md

 #### Bombardier

-Bomardier Brood have acidic saliva, and stores sacks of the acidic substance in their chest cavity.
+Bombardier Brood have acidic saliva, and store sacks of the acidic substance in their chest cavity.

 **Ability Score Increase.** Your constitution and dexterity increase by 1, and your charisma decreases by 2.